-Being a site developer, if you have reviewed all aspects of the website during the site development yet not secured it then, you are welcoming threats on your server.
+Being a site developer, if you have reviewed all aspects of the website during the site development yet have not secured it then, you are welcoming threats on your server.
 In this rising cybercrime era, no website can ignore this vital part of a website.

 This guide will focus on website security, its importance, and tips to secure a company’s website.

 What is Website Security?

 Website security, aka Cybersecurity, is divided into three segments: Detect, Prevent, Respond.
 The motto behind website security is to secure your website or web application allowing detection, prevention, and responding to known cyber threats.
-Cybercrime now becomes a daily buzz in the web world.
+Cybercrime has now become a daily buzz in the web world.
 Websites are prone to cyber threats.

-Let us focus on few concepts that revolve around website security.
+Let us focus on a few concepts that revolve around website security.

 Types of Threats:

 Multiple types of threats can cause damage to a website’s reputation.
 We can enlist on a few well-known threats: MiTM attack, SQL injection attack, DDoS attack, Cross-Site Scripting, IP Spoofing Attack, Malicious code injection, Data sniffing, phishing, password and data breach, Buffer Overflow, Memory Corruption.

 Many companies follow security practices by maintaining specific standards.
 Black Box testing, fuzzing tool, password cracking tool, web application firewall, and vulnerability scanner are technical solutions to secure your website.

 These techniques are useful in threat testing, solution building, and threat prevention.
 You can see how a firewall protects against malicious traffic.